 With 1 inch macarons I find that 12-14 minutes in total is about right but on occasion I have had to bake them for several minutes longer.
 To test, I gently wiggle the top of one of the macarons.
 If it is too sticky at the feet and looks as if the top will pull straight off I bake for another couple of minutes.
 I am very strict with myself now in leaving the macarons to cool on the trays, which helps the base crust form fully which in turn makes it easier to remove the macarons.

-(9) For the fruit ganache filling, heat the cream in a small pan until it just boils and remove from the heat.
-Stir in the chocolate until melted and mix in the fruit purée.
-Leave in the fridge until the mixture has set to piping consistency.
+(9) For the fruit filling, mix the ingredients together and leave in the fridge until the mixture has set to piping consistency.
 You can add more chocolate if you want a firmer set.
 Pipe the filling over half of the macaron shells and sandwich together gently with the other half.

 The filling can be changed in any number of ways by using any fruit purée or even just lime or lemon juice.
 Sometimes I add a little more fruit purée or fruit powder.
 Occasionally I will use a thick-set home-made jam, a fruit curd or a well-flavoured butter-cream in the filling, but if the filling is on the runnier side, mix in some melted chocolate to thicken it.

 (11) Put the macarons in an airtight container and refrigerate overnight before eating.
 Alternatively, you can freeze them in an airtight container.